 In the Patterning and Algebra unit, students create and extend patterns, analyze terms and term numbers, create number patterns, and predict terms in a pattern.
 Students also determine the relationship between multiplication and division, find the missing number in a multiplication problem, and identify the commutative and distributive properties.

 In the Fractions and Decimal Numbers unit, students represent fractions, identify the fraction of a group, compare and order fractions, show equivalent fractions, and count by halves, thirds, fourths, and tenths.
 Students also read and write decimal numbers, show place values from 0.1 to 10 000, represent, compare, and order decimal numbers up to tenths, count forward, add and subtract decimal numbers, and explore the relationship between fractions and decimal numbers.

-In the Data Management and Probability unit, students collect data by conducting a survey, and collect and organize data in charts, tables, and graphs.
+In the Data unit, students collect data by conducting a survey and collect and organize data in charts, tables, and graphs.
+They learn how to create an infographic to represent data.
 Students read, interpret, and draw conclusions on data, demonstrate an understanding of the median, describe and compare sets of data, and explore probability and probability experiments.

-In the Measurement unit, students measure length, height, and distance, draw length, and estimate, measure, and record the perimeter of a polygon.
-Students determine the relationships among length, perimeter, and area, compare perimeters and areas, and estimate, measure, and record mass.
+In the Measurement unit, students estimate, measure, and record mass.
 Students investigate grams and kilograms, capacity, millilitres and litres, and volume.
 They also compare mass and capacity.
 Students determine elapsed time and solve problems involving years, decades, and centuries.

 In this unit students identify different methods of payment and learn how to estimate and calculate cost using addition.
 They calculate the change for a cash purchase.
 Students explore spending, saving, earning, investing, and donating while exploring the concept of good purchases.